AlsalehAbdullah/Quran_PR_Task/Readme.md

 # For folder 'Step 2 Ensemble':
 We take the two files that have top 20 answers, then ensemble them and later delete the duplicates and cap it at 10 answers.
 Later, we save the file.

+# Citation
+Please use this if needed.
+Thank you